 The Loco Positioning Node is a multi functional node in a Loco Positioning system, it can act either as an Anchor or Tag.
 As an Anchor it is part of the reference base for the system while running in Tag mode it can be attached to an object to track, for instance a robot.
 Read more on the Loco Positioning Node page.

 The Loco Positioning system is based on the Decawave DWM1000 chip and has an accuracy in the 10 cm range.

-A theoretical minimum of 4 Anchors are required to calculate the 3D position of a Tag, but a more realistic number is 6 to add redundancy.
+A theoretical minimum of 4 Anchors are required to calculate the 3D position of a Tag, but a more realistic number is 6 to add redundancy and accuracy.

 The Loco Positioning system has mainly been designed for indoor use.

 We have created a easy to follow step-by-step guide for setting up the Loco positioning system that you will find here.
 In the tutorial we use the Indoor explorer bundle that you can buy directly from our E-shop.
 For more technical information about the Loco positioning system please visit our wiki.

 Used by Lund University

 At the Centre for Mathematical Sciences at Lund University PhD student Kenneth Bastone and professor Kalle Åström are currently using the Crazyflie and the Bitcraze ultra-wide band based Loco Positioning system as part of their research.
 We visited them and wrote a blog post about their work.

 To read the blog post go here.

 If you have any further questions please contact firstname.lastname@example.org